Maximal control and safety of the procedure

 Faster return home

 Shorter hospitalisation and recovery

-The use of the da Vinci system is also associated with good surgical outcome parameters, such as low blood loss or the extremely low number of complications.
+The use of the robotic system is also associated with good surgical outcome parameters, such as low blood loss or the extremely low number of complications.
 Smaller postoperative scar and better cosmetic effects all contribute to accelerating the recovery, which implies a definitely shorter hospitalisation time and the perspective of a quick return home and to normal life and professional activity.
 It is even possible in the case of complicated, radical procedures.

 Patient’s safety is most important

 Like with most minimally invasive procedure, the robotic technique reduces the risk of infections and complications compared with other techniques.
 1, 2, 3

 1 Ho C, Tsakonas E, et al. “Robot-Assisted Surgery Compared with Open Surgery and Laparoscopic Surgery: Clinical Effectiveness and Economic Analyses.”
 Ottawa (ON): Canadian Agency for Drugs and Technologies in Health; 2011 Sep.

 2 Lim, Peter C., et al. “Multicenter analysis comparing robotic, open, laparoscopic, and vaginal hysterectomies performed by high-volume surgeons for benign indications.”
 International Journal of Gynecology & Obstetrics 133.3 (2016): 359–364.
 Print.